 Organizational knowledge is collected and maintained through agency-wide staff meetings.
 These meetings are documented, and any best practices are communicated to all employees.
 Every news release or major public communiqué is sent to staff first.
-Weekly meetings are held to provide computer training and information sharing.
 Cross-divisional meetings are also held to vet ideas and openly discuss pending issues or topics.
 Post-mortem meetings are also held after major events to evaluate and discuss strengths and weaknesses.
+Cross-training of staff between divisions also helps spread knowledge and fosters creation of new/more efficient processes.
 The Department also reaches out to other organizations having a consumer focus and participates in task force's coalitions and holds collaborative meetings.